theinformasian/mini-mural/audits/submission-report.md

 # Mini Mural Summary

 That was fun!
 This exercise taught me just how much more I have yet to learn with React 😅, and gave me a roadmap to get there.
+Go to [the gallery](before-after.md) to see before and after gifs.

 ## Summary of work